2003Ankita/CS501-E1-FocusPlanBuilder/README.md

 ## AI Use

-Generative AI (ChatGPT by OpenAI) was used to assist with identifying an appropriate Compose structure, debugging implementation issues, refining the Material 3 interface, reviewing the required test cases, and organizing the README documentation.
+Generative AI (ChatGPT by OpenAI) was used to assist with identifying an appropriate Compose structure, suggestions,and  reviewing the required test cases, and organizing the README documentation.
 AI-generated suggestions that were retained were reviewed, implemented, and manually tested.
 The final application behavior and assignment requirements were verified against the implemented code.